Understanding Assault in Pennsylvania

 Assault depends largely on that person’s intent.
 Intent can be derived from that person’s actions or words.
 Assault can also involve a verbal or physical threat, accompanied by some action that makes another person reasonably fear that he or she is not safe.

 Assault charges are serious criminal charges and fall into two categories: simple assault and aggravated assault.
+Philadelphia assault lawyers can help you have a better grasp of the charges brought against you.
+Also, together, you can outline a plan of action that is best suited for your case.

 Severity of the Assault